OlegWock/obsidian-emera/README.md

 * Inline JS execution (in progress).
 * Supports both reading and live preview modes.
 * Components are loaded from JS files, so you can use your favorite editor.
-* Emera supports TypeScript, ES modules (local only), and importing CSS/SASS files.
+* Emera supports TypeScript, ES modules (local only), and direct import of CSS files.

 ## Roadmap